 The Instructor Development Course

-The ID course covers the various areas of instruction and how instructors can apply them to create a positive learning experience for their students, and helps build a strong foundation of educational knowledge for use when planning and delivering lessons.
+The ID course covers the various areas of instruction and how instructors can apply them to create a positive learning experience for their students and help build a strong foundation of educational knowledge for use when planning and delivering lessons.
 The general information covered in Instructor Development is applicable to all potential NSP instructors, regardless of instructional specialty.

 Instructor Development E-Course

-This course was designed to allow students to have flexibility of not attending a formal class room.
+This course was designed to allow students some flexibility.
 Our entire Ohio Region can participate in the same class.
-Upon completion of the E-Course (online portion) , the student downloads the certificate.
+Upon completion of the E-Course (online portion), the student downloads the certificate.
 They will bring the certificate as well as a completed six pack to a face-to-face class.
-This gives students an opportunity to present their 6 pack to the face to face class.
+This gives students an opportunity to present their 6 pack and teach to the rest of the class.
 After completing the face-to-face, they are ready for mentoring.
 The new instructor candidate Is ready to be placed with a mentor from the NSP discipline of choice.